nickolanack/pushbox-js/README.md

 ==========
 Requires Mootools:

-PushBoxes, are stackable html popovers (lightboxes, modal popovers) that can be used to display html content, including iframes, images, and dom elements.
+PushBoxes, are stackable html popovers (aka: lightbox or modal popover/window) that can be used to display html content, including iframes, images, and dom elements.
 PushBoxes when open, display a shadow overlay accros the entire window, and have a central content overlay or window to display the new content.
 Generally, the content includes a close button and the entire shadow (background) when clicked also triggers a close event although that is configurable.